AdobeDocs/media-analytics.en/help/reporting/dimensions/creative-id.md

 ## Classification approach

 Adobe creates the Creative ID classification structure automatically when **[[!UICONTROL Media Ads]](/help/reporting/media-reports-enable.md)** is enabled for the report suite.
-You are responsible for populating and maintaining the classification values using [Classification sets](https://experienceleague.adobe.com/en/docs/analytics/components/classifications/sets/overview.html).
+You are responsible for populating and maintaining the classification using [Classification sets](https://experienceleague.adobe.com/en/docs/analytics/components/classifications/sets/overview.html).

 This approach provides a guaranteed 1:1 relationship between each ad ID and its creative ID.
 Classification updates apply retroactively across all historical data for that ID.

 >[!IMPORTANT]
 >
 >Do not change the Creative ID classification name.
-The classification is automatically created when **[[!UICONTROL Media Ads]](/help/reporting/media-reports-enable.md)** is enabled for the report suite.
-Renaming it can cause Adobe to recreate the original classification.
+Renaming it can cause Adobe to recreate the original classification, resulting in a duplicate.

 ## Processing rule approach

 Create a [Processing rule](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/manage-report-suites/edit-report-suite/report-suite-general/processing-rules/pr-overview) that maps `a.media.ad.creative` to an eVar.
-This method captures the creative ID as a per-hit value without requiring classification maintenance.
+This approach captures the creative ID as a per-hit value without requiring classification maintenance.

 The trade-off is that you lose the guaranteed 1:1 relationship between the creative ID and the parent [Ad](ad.md) dimension.
 If your implementation sends inconsistent values for the same ad ID across events, multiple creative IDs can appear under the same ad.
+Updating a value only applies to data moving forward.

 ## Dimension items